react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ## Optimization Tips

 - The `renderScene` function is called every time the index changes.
 If your `renderScene` function is expensive, it's good idea move it to a separate component if your `renderScene` function doesn't depend on the index, and apply `shouldComponentUpdate` to prevent unnecessary re-renders.
-- If you've a large number of routes, especially images, it can slow the animation down quite a lot.
+- If you've a large number of routes, especially images, it can slow the animation down a lot.
 You can instead render a limited number of routes.
 In your `renderScene` function, do the following to render only 2 routes on each side,

   ```js
   renderScene = ({ route }) => {